karlkarl281995/dock-http/README.md

 11. Congratulations!
 You have successfully deployed your Apache Webserver using Docker.

 Feel free to let me know if you need further adjustments or have any other requests!

+🔑 Secure GitHub Connection Guide

+Step-by-Step Setup:

+Navigate to Settings: Go to your GitHub account settings, then select "Developer Settings."

+Generate Key Pair Token: Under "Developer Settings," locate the option to generate a key pair token (classic).

+Select First Box: Ensure to check the first box of each line to grant appropriate permissions.

+Save Token: Once generated, save the token key pair securely, either in a clipboard or a notes file.
+It's crucial not to lose this token.

+Usage during Git Push: When prompted during a Git push operation, enter this token into the password field.

+Success: You're all set!
+Your GitHub connection is now secured using the generated token.